 This measure is calculated by recording the number of days from the date each bingo background investigation is assigned to an investigator until the investigation is closed by approval by the Enforcement Division Director or designee divided by the total number of bingo background investigations completed for the quarter.
 The date a bingo background investigation is assigned to an investigator and approved by the Enforcement Director is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
-Data Limitations:
+Data Limitations: Delay in receiving required information and documentation from government entities to complete background investigations may impact the number of days to complete background investigations.
+Calculation Type:

+Non-cumulative

+New Measure:

+No

+Target Attainment:

-Delay in receiving required information and documentation from government entities to complete background investigations may impact the number of days to complete background investigations.
-Calculation Type: Non-cumulative New Measure: Revised Strategy B.1.3.
-Bingo Law Compliance Field Operations Efficiency Measure B.1.3.e: Average Cost per Bingo Audit and Review Completed Short Definition: This measure reports the average cost per Bingo audit and review completed by the Charitable Bingo Operations Division.
-Purpose/Importance: This measure allows division management to better allocate and monitor the division's funds.
+Goal B: Charitable Bingo Strategy 2.1.3.
+Bingo Law Compliance Field Operations Efficiency Measure 2.1.3.5: Average Cost per Bingo Audit and Review Completed Short Definition: This measure reports the average cost per Bingo audit and review completed by the Charitable Bingo Operations Division.
+Purpose/Importance:

+This measure allows division management to better allocate and monitor the division's funds.
 Source/Collection of Data:

 The number of audits and reviews completed by the Charitable Bingo Operations Division, the travel costs per audit, and the hours per audit are stored in the Bingo Operations System Service (BOSS).
 Salary expense is provided by the Office of Controller.

 Method of Calculation:

 The average cost is determined from the total salary expense and travel costs during the quarter, for the individuals performing the audits and reviews, divided by the number of completed Bingo audits and reviews within the quarter.

-Data Limitations: None
+Data Limitations:

+None

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: New
+New Measure:

+No

+Target Attainment:

-Strategy B.1.4.
-Bingo Prize Fee Collection and Accounting Output Measure B.1.4.a: Percentage of Licensees Who Fail to Pay Timely Short Definition:
+Goal B: Charitable Bingo Strategy 2.1.4.
+Bingo Prize Fee Collection and Accounting Output Measure 2.1.4.1: Percentage of Licensees Who Fail to Pay Short Definition: This measure reports the percentage of conductors who failed to timely pay prize fees by the due date.
+Purpose/Importance:

-This measure reports the percentage of conductors who failed to timely pay prize fees by the due date.
-Purpose/Importance: This measure will help the Charitable Bingo Operations Division determine those licensees that do not comply with the Bingo Enabling Act.
+This measure will help the Charitable Bingo Operations Division determine those licensees that do not comply with the Bingo Enabling Act.
 Source/Collection of Data: